clairemation/coolgebra-js/README.md

 # coolgebra-js

-A cool vector & matrix math API that allows chaining and nesting of operations. coolgebra.js is a work in progress.
+A cool vector & matrix math API that allows chaining and nesting of operations.
+I went to all this trouble because I am lazy and wanted a more natural and streamlined way to write linear algebra functions in my projects.

+coolgebra.js is a work in progress.
 It is written in ES6 and may need to be transpiled for browser environments.
 Require it in your build and assign it to the $ variable.